marcin-rzeznicki/libjwt-typed/README.md

 Tip: you can inspect the above token in the [JWT debugger](https://jwt.io)

-`signJwt` is a pure function, we only need `Monad` for the `currentTime` used to construct the payload.
+`sign` is a pure function, we only need `Monad` for the `currentTime` used to construct the payload.

 ### Decoding a token